-The Spartanburg Water service area covers approximately 864 square miles that include retail and wholesale service areas.
-The Spartanburg Water retail service area is approximately 259 square miles, and the wholesale, approximately 605 square miles.
-Landrum, a service area in the northwestern portion of Spartanburg County, and extending into Greenville County, is a non-adjacent retail service area of approximately 15 square miles.
+The Spartanburg Water service area covers approximately 864 square miles, including retail and wholesale service areas.
+The Spartanburg Water retail service area is approximately 259 square miles, and the wholesale service area is approximately 605 square miles.
+Landrum, a service area in the northwestern portion of Spartanburg County and extending into Greenville County, is a non-adjacent retail service area of approximately 15 square miles.

 Call (864) 582-6375 to confirm availability and to establish service.